 There are many ways to invoke the Python interpreter.
 The method you use depends on how you are using the scripting.
-The easiest way to get a python interpreter, and the method we use in this tutorial, is to select $\mathsf{Tools} \to \mathsf{Python}$ Shell from the menu.
-This will bring up a dialog box containing most principally a text area where you can interact with the Python interpreter.
+The easiest way to get a python interpreter, and the method we use in this tutorial, is to select Tools \rightarrow Python Shell from the menu.
+This will bring up a dialog box containing controls for ParaView's python shell.
+This is the Python interpreter, where you directly control ParaView via the interface described below.

-If you are right now most interested in getting started on writing scripts, feel free to skip to the next section past the discussion of the other ways to invoke scripting.
+If you are most interested in getting started on writing scripts, feel free to skip to the next section past the discussion of the other ways to invoke scripting.